opencrvs/documentation/v1.8.0/setup/3.-installation/3.3-set-up-a-server-hosted-environment/README.md

 #### National scale

 For national scale implementations, we recommend deploying to a production server cluster of 2 - 5 production servers depending on population size. &#x20;
+{% hint style="warning" %}
-**Recommendation:** It is recommended to deploy the production environment on a cluster of more than 1 server.
-This ensures high availability and prevents downtime or data loss in the event of a server failure. &#x20;
+It is recommended to deploy the production environment on a cluster of at least 2 servers.
+This ensures high availability and prevents downtime or data loss in the event of a server failure.
+{% endhint %}

 | Population size | Servers required                                                 |
 | --------------- | ---------------------------------------------------------------- |